5 Steps To Create A Monthly Budget For Smarter Saving

-Getting your income and expenses down in writing helps you manage your money and track your spending behaviour, so you can fulfill your goals.
+Putting your income and expenses down in writing will help you manage your money and track your spending behaviour, so you can fulfill your goals.

-Your net income should be easy to list, including only the regular source (or sources) of income you expect to receive over time.
-Listing your expenses and spending, however, will require close attention.
+Your net income should be fairly easy to list.
+Only include regular sources of income you expect to receive over time.
+Listing your expenses and spending, however, will require a little more work.

-Like many others, you may not know exactly how you spend all your money outside of covering obvious monthly payments for housing, an automobile, regular monthly bills, etc.
+Like so many others, you may not know exactly how you spend all your money outside of covering obvious monthly payments, such as rent or your mortgage, car payments, utilities, etc.

 You should track your spending for at least a month (or ideally for 2 to 3 months) every day at home, at work, and at play.

-Next you will need to put into writing short-term, medium-term, and long-term goals based on your needs, wants, and dreams in life.
+You'll then need to write down your short, medium and long-term goals based on your needs, wants, and dreams in life.

 Short-term goals might include saving up for a computer or for travel.
 Medium-term goals might include saving up for a car or a mortgage down payment.
-Long-term goals might include saving up for a child’s education, or for your retirement.
+Long-term goals might include saving for your retirement or your child’s education.

 Just keep in mind that circumstances and goals in life can always change, so you should be prepared to re-evaluate and revise your budget as time goes on.

-For those who are short on savings, the first budget priority should be to start an emergency fund to cover 3 to 6 months' worth of expenses.
-In the event of unforeseen circumstances, such as a job loss, the emergency fund provides reasonable breathing space for weathering unwelcome storms.
+For those short on savings, your first budget priority should be to start an emergency fund that can cover 3 to 6 months' worth of expenses.
+In the event of unforeseen circumstances, such as a job loss or leave of absence, the emergency fund gives you some breathing room to weather out any unwelcome storms.

-As part of the budgeting process, you should also plan to save for all the great things in life, too.
-This means “paying yourself first” by establishing a program for regular savings with funds solely devoted to meeting your financial life goals.
+As part of the budgeting process, you should also plan to save for all the funthings in life, too.
+That means paying yourself by establishing a fund for regular savings, which will only be used to meeting your financial life goals.